 3. Join an Indiana Real Estate Brokerage

-To get started, you’ll find the local brokerages in the city where you’d like to work and begin contacting them.
-Let them know where you are in the licensing process since managing brokers will be looking to add more staff to their growing brokerages.
+To get started, find local brokerages in the city where you’d like to work and begin contacting them.
+Let them know where you are in the licensing process and ask questions that will help you decide whether or not you want to affiliate with them.

 What’s the Best Real Estate Company to Work For?

-4. Apply for an Indiana Real Estate License
+4. Apply for Your Indiana Real Estate License

-You’ve almost made it!
-It’s time to apply for your real estate license after all your hard work.
-You can apply for your Indiana real estate license online or by mail with the Indiana Professional Licensing Agency.
-To apply:
+Almost there!
+Once you find a brokerage, you can apply for your Indiana real estate license online or by mail with the Indiana Professional Licensing Agency.

 - Complete the broker license application

-The real estate license application is relatively simple and straightforward to complete.
-You’ll include your personal information, including your social security number.
-In addition, you’ll include your managing broker’s information to prove that you are affiliated with an Indiana brokerage.
+The real estate license application is relatively simple and straightforward.
+You’ll only need to provide your personal information and your managing broker’s information to prove that you are affiliated with an Indiana brokerage.

-The Indiana Real Estate Commission says to allow four to six weeks to process your real estate license application.
-Once your license has been approved, you’ll be notified by email, or you can check the status of your license application on your MyLicense account.
+You’ll have to wait four to six weeks for the state to process your license application.
+Once approved, you’ll be notified by email, or you can check the status of your license application on your MyLicense account.

-How Much Does It Cost to Get a Real Estate License in Indiana?
+How Much Does It Cost to Become a Real Estate Agent in Indiana?

 Indiana Real Estate Governing Board: